Old Testament: Priests

 Approximately 352 references

-Elder brother of Moses and first high priest of Israel.
-Served as Moses' spokesman before Pharaoh.
-Made the golden calf while Moses was on Sinai (Exodus 32).
-Despite this failure, he was consecrated as high priest, and the Aaronic priesthood continued through his descendants until the destruction of the Temple.
-His staff budded as a sign of God's chosen priesthood (Numbers 17).
+Elder brother of Moses and the first high priest of Israel, Aaron served as Moses' spokesman before Pharaoh.
+His most notorious act — fashioning the golden calf while Moses received the Law on Sinai (Exodus 32) — did not disqualify him from the priesthood.
+He was consecrated as high priest, and the Aaronic line continued through his descendants until the Temple's destruction.
+God's vindication of his calling came when Aaron's staff alone budded among the twelve tribal rods (Numbers 17).

 Key references: 1 Chronicles 5:29, 1 Chronicles 6:34, 1 Chronicles 6:35, 1 Chronicles 6:39, 1 Chronicles 6:42, 1 Chronicles 12:28, 1 Chronicles 15:4, 1 Chronicles 23:13, 1 Chronicles 23:28, 1 Chronicles 23:32 (and 323 more)